timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-12:
+# Objectives for Today 2020-07-13:

-- Brainstorm some Title ideas.
+- Export streams to YouTube archive.
-- Create a thumbnail for video.
+- Setup a cron job to automate YouTube archiving, daily?
-- Setup the Lights, Camera and Persons for shooting video.
+- Update Key Performance Indicators.
-- Shoot the video.
+- Create a weekly topic for Discord.
-- Edit the video.
+- Practice unscripted ask a developer shots.